- Information on trucking in Idaho » trucking.idaho.gov

-IFTA licensees based in the United States must report fuel quantities and distance traveled in U.S. measurements.
+IFTA licensees based in the U.S. must report fuel quantities and distance traveled in U.S. measurements.
 Use the conversion table below.
-Round your totals to the nearest whole gallon or mile.
+Round your totals to the nearest whole gallon or distance.

 Most IFTA license holders must file a fuels tax return every calendar quarter.

-After one year of filing on time, if your IFTA mileage is less than 5,000 miles per year in all IFTA jurisdictions outside of Idaho, you can request to file annually.
-Send your written request to the Idaho State Tax Commission, Permit Accounting Services, PO Box 36, Boise, Idaho 83722-0410.
-We'll send your written request to all member jurisdictions where you travel because your request must be approved by all of them.
+You can request to file annually if you file on time for a year and your IFTA distance is less than 5,000 miles per year in all IFTA jurisdictions outside Idaho.
+Send your written request to the Idaho State Tax Commission, Permit Accounting Services, PO Box 36, Boise ID 83722-0410.

 Late reporting, penalties, and interest

-To avoid a late filing penalty, the tax return must be postmarked no later than midnight on the last day of the month following the close of the filing period.
-If a return is hand-delivered, it's considered received on the date it's delivered to the Tax Commission.
+To avoid a late filing penalty, the tax return must be postmarked or e-filed by 11:59 p.m. on the last day of the month following the close of the filing period.
+If you hand-delivered it, it's considered received on the date it's delivered to the Tax Commission.
 If the due date is on a weekend or holiday, the return is due on the next business day.
-If your return isn't postmarked by the due date, interest is due for each month the return is late (one day late in a month makes the return late for the entire month).
-Interest is calculated for each jurisdiction that has tax due.
-Even if you have a net refund, interest still applies to each jurisdiction for any underpayment of fuels use tax to that jurisdiction.
-Please refer to the Form 3150 instructions for the applicable interest rate.

 Amended Idaho IFTA return